Cybersecurity: The Next Generation of Information Technology Careers

 The purpose of this course is to provide the foundations to students who want to master basic information security as is related to computers and networks.
 The course introduces the student to the basics of Windows and Linux operating system security, networking fundamentals and the basic tenets of cybersecurity.
 The students investigate network design and troubleshooting with the OSI and TCP/IP model through the Cisco Networking Academy as well as hands-on learning with industry standard tools such as Wireshark, Cisco Packet Tracer and VMWare virtualization.

 Students start with learning the basics of information security, with initial focus on Microsoft Windows.
-After completing the MTA Security Fundamentals certification exam, students move on to learning about Linux based systems.
-They will work with Kali Linux, a security penetration focused linux based operating system.
+After completing the ITS Network Security certification exam, students move on to learning about Linux based systems.
+They will work with Kali Linux, a security penetration focused Linux based operating system.
 In addition to case studies, student will engage in computer based labs covering topics on cryptography, wireless security and network traffic analysis.
+ITS

 Building on the course over the first three years, students delve deeper into information security looking at it from a business/enterprise perspective.
 They will work with both online virtual machines and simulations to configure all levels of network security.
 They will participate in at least one National Cyber league completion and in small groups conduct a network vulnerability assessment.
 Students achieving high scores will have the opportunity to take the CompTIA Security+ exam.

 “The Cybersecurity Academy has opened my eyes to the world of technology and allowed me to understand how significant computer security is to our everyday lives.
 Not only has the academy taught me how to use tools that professionals use every day, but it has also allowed me to take precautions with devices that I would have never considered before the academy.
 While the cyber academy has given me a direction of what I want to pursue in life, it has also given me the chance to meet a wonderful group of people who share my interests and show me different perspectives of how computers function and communicate with each other.”

 Meet Our Teachers